sh1ndoo/knowledge2/content/meta/How to work on each site.md

 Most of the derivatives of this are hosted on Vercel.
 Thanks!

-### Now playing (np)
+### Now playing (np) Flask app

-No idea how to preview before pushing... so many deployments... sorry...
+It's a flask app, so you have to start by doing `pip install -r requirements.txt` and then in the future you can run it by doing `python api/spotify.py`.
+Preview is in `localhost:5000`.

 Spotify dashboard for managing the client ID and secret: [dashboard](https://developer.spotify.com/dashboard)